 In terms of selling on Amazon, you will usually have the option of selling the item yourself (by merchant fulfilling the item – also known as shipping it yourself), or using Amazon Fulfilled by Amazon (FBA) to help you sell your stock.
 I tend to prefer Amazon FBA because it takes the hassle out of the customer service and shipping, plus it allows you to offer your products to customers through Amazon Prime.

 What are the Benefits of Using Amazon FBA for my Arbitrage Activities?

 We all know that Amazon is a logistical mastermind and by using Amazon FBA you can tap into the power of the Amazon fulfillment network.
 Using Amazon FBA means that Amazon take care of everything for you.
-As your items are held in Amazon’s fulfilment centers, once an order is placed they will pick and dispatch the order for you.
+As your items are held in Amazon’s fulfilment centers, once an order is placed they will pick and ship the order for you.
 Plus (and this is one of my favorite parts of FBA), they will deal with any returns or other customer queries.

-Meanwhile, when your item is sold, you get paid, and can start to think about reinvesting in further stock.
+Meanwhile, when your item is sold, you get paid, and can start to think about reinvesting in further inventory to keep making profits.

 I Know How to Sell, So Where Do I Get My Stock for Arbitrage?

 If you’re a seller of your own self-made products or you use Amazon for what we’ll call traditional e-commerce, then you will almost always know where your products and stock is coming from because you are buying them directly from a middleman or a wholesalers.
-Sure, you might have the odd hitch with your wholesaler or a time when your supplier can’t fulfil your needs, but you’ll have your supply chain in place and it’ll usually be pretty consistent.
+Sure, you might have the odd hitch with your wholesaler or a time when your supplier can’t fulfill your needs, but you’ll have your supply chain in place and it’ll usually be pretty consistent.

 On the flip side of this, if you’re selling products via Amazon FBA that you’ve sourced for arbitrage purposes, you will need to think about: